flarogus/flarogus/README.md

 you must pass the ID of a valid guild, if it accepts a "user" or "multiversal-user", you must pass the id of a valid user or mention them.
 If you pass an argument of a wrong type (this includes invalid IDs), the command won't get invoked at all.

-## Parse errors
+## Command errors
-If you attempt to invoke a command with invalid syntax, invoke a non-existent command,
+If you attempt to invoke a command with invalid syntax, invoke a non-existent command, pass an invalid argument/flag, etc., an error message telling you what's wrong ane highlighting the error place will appear.

+If there's a runtime error during the execution of a command, a command-specific message may appear, its format may vary from command to command.